 The combined effect from the government initiatives and the rising investment intent of customers indicates a better future for the real estate sector.
 While the physical site visits are prone to get back their momentum, digital trends are there to stay.
 Thus, realtors must adopt the phygital model and leverage different touchpoints of the home buyer journey.

 Find out how LeadSquared Real Estate CRM can help you map a seamless home buyer journey.
-Sign up for the free trial now!
+Sign up for a demo now!